- Price:$1625 // 3 nights / 3 days fishing

-Want to combine a few days of redfish with some offshore fishing for Yellow Fin Tuna, Wahoo, Blue Marlin, Mahi-Mahi, Blackfin Tuna, Grouper, and much more?
+Want to combine a few days of redfish with some offshore fishing for yellow fin tuna, wahoo, blue marlin, mahi-mahi, blackfin tuna, grouper, and much more?
 Although there are no offshore captains well versed in fly fishing for these other species, they are learning.
 One of our fly fishing guides can accompany you on an offshore charter to lend a hand in targeting these species on conventional gear and on the fly.

-The Woodland is located right along the west bank the Mississippi River forty-five minutes from New Orleans and ten minutes from the usual boat launch.
+The Woodland is located right along the west bank the Mississippi River forty-five minutes from New Orleans and ten minutes from the primary boat launch.
 It is everything you would expect in a 180 year-old southern mansion including quiet bedrooms, rocking chairs on the porch, and a swamp with alligators out back.
-Note a rendering of the Woodland Plantation “Big House” is actually represented on the label of the Southern Comfort Whiskey bottle.
+Note a rendering of the Woodland Plantation “Big House” is actually represented on the label of the Southern Comfort whiskey bottle.

 Perhaps the most interesting part of the Woodland Plantation is their “Spirits Hall” dining room and bar.
 Once a Catholic church located downriver, Foster moved, refurbished, and converted it into the charming social gather spot for guests.
 Ironically, the modified pulpit is now a well stocked bar.
 The ball game is always on the television, and someone is always available to share a drink or memories from your fishing day on the marsh.

 Foster and his staff kick out incredible food you would expect from a proper fishing lodge.
-Oysters on the half shell, fried shrimp, gumbo, blackened redfish or “puppy drum”, beef, pulled pork and every other Cajun masterpiece imaginable.
+Oysters on the half shell, fried shrimp, gumbo, blackened redfish or “puppy drum,” beef, pulled pork and every other Cajun masterpiece imaginable.
 Homemade desserts range from pecan pie to bread pudding or ice cream.
 Boat lunches are usually sandwiches or creatively presented leftovers, however make sure to request Foster’s muffaletta sandwiches.

 The easiest way to reach the Woodland Plantation is to fly commercially to New Orleans (MSY) and simply rent a car for the 45 minute drive down to the Plantation.
 The drive is actually very easy and rental cars are affordable.
-We will provide detailed driving directions and maps upon booking.
+We provide detailed driving directions and maps upon booking.
 Car rental weekend rates are usually around $35-$50 per day for a mid-sized sedan.
-Enterprise offers by far the best rates in the New Orleans airport.
+Enterprise offers by far the best rates at the New Orleans airport.

 Some anglers may prefer having a driver provide ground transportation to/from the Woodland and the airport.
-We have a fantastic chauffer service that operates several vehicle types ranging from a standard sedan to a 40 passenger bus.
+We have a fantastic chauffeur service that operates several vehicle types ranging from a standard sedan to a 40 passenger bus.
 Please inquire for rates and details.

 Travel commercially to New Orleans and drive forty-five minutes south to the Woodland Plantation (rental car or private driver).
 Arrive before 7:30 for dinner.